LapoLab/LAPO-Mobile-Wallet/README.md

 Components
 ---

 - The main components of the system are in src/commons/components/.
-- System modules are in src / modudels /.
+- System modules are in src/modudels/.

 Common
 ---

 - how API is used only native in Java/C ++ and Swift/C ++

 Redux and Sagas
 ---

 - Redusers are located in src/modules/Module name/reducers,
- - Sagas are located in src / modules / Module Name / sagas,
+- Sagas are located in src/modules/Module Name/sagas,
- - Store settings located in src/edux/ store.js,
+- Store settings located in src/edux/store.js,
 - Actions are located in src/modules/module name/actions.

 Screens
 ---

- - Located in src / modules.
+- Located in src/modules.
- - Nesting of screens can be found in the src / Navigation navigation.
+- Nesting of screens can be found in the src/Navigation navigation.

 Pictures, icons
 ---

 - Located in src / asserts

 Utilities
 ---